ArveVM/HomeAssistantConfig4/README.md

 - mr RL             :  Hardware provider and solutions guiding
 - mr ML and mr ØB   :  Home network setup guiding (and huge inspiration -> division shift upwards on how much cash to spend on network equipment :) )
 - mr KISS           :  longlived principle of simplicity of code, inspiration from 'back in the days' -> nolug hhelgesen  :)
-- HA-Q&A-team norway:  Robert, Kim, Erlend, ThomassH and Kennet in particular, but lots of guiding and great ideas from everyone!
+- Norway HA-Q&A-team:  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!
 Yjuge thanks ;)

 ### Further acknowlegement is added in code wherever appliacable
 ### I've tried to add references to persons or sources whenever I've stolen something ;)